jehna/maso/README.md

 `PORT`.
 This can be changed by probiding an alternative port as `PORT` environment variable to `Lighthouse` action.

-#### Lighthouse command line flags

-Type: `String`

-You can configure Lighthouse by giving extra [command line arguments](https://github.com/GoogleChrome/lighthouse#cli-options) via `args` value at `Lighthouse` action.

 ## Contributing

 This is an evolving project, and new feature requests and coding help is greatly appreciated.
 If you think you could make the saidstic CI workflow even more sadistic, just open an issue and describe how!
 Pull requests are also warmly welcome.

 ## Licensing